-The extend to which floating sub-flooring reduces the transmission of impact sounds is expressed in terms of the impact-sound improvement parameter.
+The extent to which floating sub-flooring reduces the transmission of impact sounds is expressed in terms of the impact sound improvement parameter.

-System variants of the impact-sound insulation made of Neopor
+System Variants of the Impact Sound Insulation made of Graypor

 As a function of the various requirements encountered in actual building practice, the following system variants have been developed for the Neopor-impact-sound insulation application.

-Impact-sound insulating panels made of Neopor are suitable for applications involving traffic loads of up to 5 kPa.
+Impact-sound insulating panels made of Graypor are suitable for applications involving traffic loads of up to 5 kPa.

 Neopor for impact-sound insulation can be delivered in the form of panels and sheeting, also in special forms of delivery as coated and profiled panels and sheeting.

-Styro Neopor and XPS (Extruded Polystrene) are used for Insulation.
-Let’s have a comparison between STYRO Neopor and XPS (Extruded Polystyrene) and find out the best Insulation Material available.
+Styro Graypor and XPS (Extruded Polystyrene) are used for insulation.
+Let’s have a comparison between STYRO Graypor and XPS (Extruded Polystyrene) and find out the best insulation material available.

 |Any length up to 6 meters or width up to 1.35 meters is possible||ONLY fix length and width is possible i.e 1250 x 600 mm|